ShayanAkhtar/Transposition_Cipher/README.md

-Sure!
-Here's an example of the content you can include in the README file for your Transposition Cipher program on GitHub:

 # Transposition Cipher

 This program implements the Transposition Cipher encryption and decryption algorithm.
 The Transposition Cipher is a simple form of encryption where the order of characters in a message is rearranged based on a specific pattern or key.